Medical studies Latinum

 Latin is not required for a place to study medicine in Germany

 You've probably heard statements like "You can only become a medical student if you've studied Latin for several years at school." .
 They are wrong.
-Latin is not required for a place to study medicine in Germany.
+For a Medical study place Latin is not required in Germany.

 Most universities do not require knowledge of Latin or proof of this in the application process.
 Although many medical terms are derived from Latin, no Latin course comparable to the scope of a Latinum is required.
 Other subjects such as biology, anatomy or chemistry have a much higher priority in any case.

-If you are hesitating about applying to study medicine because you don't know Latin, you can now rest assured.
+If you are working with your Application for medical studies If you are hesitating because you don't know Latin, you can now rest assured.
 Much less knowledge is required than you probably think, and all students of medicine and dentistry are taught this in special lectures anyway.

 What exactly is the Latinum?